nikolay199213/CosmoChess/frontend/README.md

 ## Development Notes

-- The chessboard uses a custom implementation with Vue.js components
+- The chessboard uses vue3-chessboard library (based on Chessground from Lichess)
 - Chess logic is handled by Chess.js library
 - Authentication tokens are stored in localStorage
 - API requests include automatic token injection via axios interceptors
 - The application includes route guards for authenticated routes
+- Chess.js instance is marked as non-reactive (markRaw) to prevent performance issues